Death by sawing: Russia

+1812 Grande Armée

 After the Fire of Moscow in September 1812, the French Grande Armée had not exactly endeared itself to the local population.
 The peasant population is said to have become embittered, fanaticized, and even developed an effective guerrilla.
 In addition, the "wild Cossacks" lurked about, and both groups of Russians could be a deadly enemy to solitary French soldiers.
 Some of those unfortunates are said to have been sawn apart.